 - 24. Communicate the importance of assessment in public forums and communications with campus stakeholders.
-Integrate assessment into your vision of educational effectiveness.
+Explicitly integrate assessment into your vision of educational effectiveness.
 Support and celebrate improvements in student learning. - 25.
 Speak the language.
 Leading assessment requires that administrators and assessment leaders understand what assessment is.
 What are outcomes?
 How are they useful?
 What are curriculum maps?
 How are they useful?
 What does a quality assessment plan, rubric, assessment study, or assessment report look like?
 Faculty get turned off to assessment if they get ambiguous information or conflicting advice from campus leaders or if they see their administrators requiring something that they don't understand, themselves. - 26.
 Trust.
 Faculty must be able to trust that a weak assessment finding will not jeopardize their program.
-If they fear that their program might be under threat if they find a problem, they will be tempted to only examine easy-to-achieve outcomes.
+If they fear that their program might be under threat if they find a problem, they will be tempted to only examine easy-to-achieve outcomes or to use overly simple evidence collection procedures.
 Reward departments for solving problems, rather than punish them for identifying them.
 Faculty need to hear this from administrators. - 27.
 Provide funds to support the institutionalization of an on-going assessment infrastructure. - 28.
 Explicitly recognize assessment contributions when you make personnel decisions.